As much as it’s good news for users, it’s bad news for e-commerce store owners😞.

 Goal: Get new customers; increase customer loyalty.

-Affiliate marketing is a word-of-mouth marketing initiative designed to incentivize happy customers to introduce your products to their friends, family, and social contacts.
+Affiliate marketing is a word-of-mouth marketing initiative designed to incentivize happy customers or influencers to introduce your products to their friends, family, social contacts, or followers/visitors.

 Typically, the incentive (you decide – a coupon code, discount, cash reward, free membership, etc.) is paid only after successful signup or purchase.
 Meaning, affiliate marketing is a low-cost, high-value marketing channel.

 It’s also the easiest channel to increase sales if your store has a considerable amount of customers.

-For example, Bees Mission — one of Social Snowball users — increased top-line revenue by 12% just by adding our affiliate program app to the store.
-Similarly, there are many successful affiliate and referral program examples you can get inspired from to start a referral program for your Shopify store.
+For example, Bees Mission — one of Social Snowball users — increased top-line revenue by 12% just by adding an affiliate program to the store.
+Similarly, there are many successful affiliate and referral program examples you can get inspired from to start an affiliate program for your Shopify store.

 The best part about it: No iOS update, or any external factor for that matter, can stop affiliate revenue if your customers are happy with your products and service.